 I don't have pain but was told I have arthritis, do I still qualify?

 The basis if this study is the WOMAC (Western Ontario and McMaster Universities) Osteoarthritis Index, whose primary metric is changes in knee pain.
-That said, the goal of the study is for regeneration of cartilage, effectively reversing arthritis.
+That said, the goal of the study is to investigate the product in the regeneration of cartilage, in the indication of arthritis.

 I just had surgery; can I still participate in the study?